 Keeping children and young people in out of home care safe, strong and connected

-Child and Youth Protection Services continues to progress a major program of reform through the ACT’s out of home care strategy, A Step Up for Our Kids as part of Children and Family Services Reform.
-This is being done in partnership with stakeholders to strengthen service delivery and improve outcomes for children, young people and their families
+The Community Services Directorate continues to progress a major program of reform through the ACT’s out of home care strategy, A Step Up for Our Kids as part of Children and Family Services Reform.
+This is being done in partnership with stakeholders to strengthen service delivery and improve outcomes for children, young people and their families.

 A Step Up for Our Kids is delivering real change for families.
 We will build on this as we take the next steps in this reform to develop the next iteration of A Step Up for Our Kids.

 We are committed to improving outcomes for children and young people by:

 - supporting all families to flourish, while actively responding to families living in complex environments